frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e3/e3s11.webp" style="width:100%">
       <figcaption>11.
 Create the plate sketch on the outer face of the bottom tube.
 Begin by drawing the two 1.125" diameter bearing holes.
-Add a 1.5" for the bearing boss so that the 12T pulley on the motor can fit through the hole to assist with real life assembly.
+Add a 1.5" hole for the motor boss so that the 12T pulley on the motor can fit through the hole to assist with real life assembly.
 This will become more clear when you create the gearbox assembly.</figcaption>
     </figure>
   </div>